 As part of the students SAP appeal, they must also agree to an Academic Plan.
-The Academic plan is created, reviewed and agreed upon by the student and their Student Services Team.
+The Academic plan is created, reviewed and agreed upon by the student and their Learner Services Team.
 This plan must be completed as part of the students SAP appeal submission.

 Appeal Committee Review

 Appeals are reviewed on an ongoing basis by the Kenzie Review Committee.
 Kenzie Review Committee is composed of members of different department staff.
-The committee reserves the right to request additional documentation when applicable.
+The committee reserves the right to request documentation when applicable.

 The appeal will be rendered within ten (10) business days upon receipt of all documentation submitted for review.
 Appeal decisions are final and will be delivered to the students via their Kenzie student email.